Deep Learning for Electricity Price Forecasting: A Review of Day-Ahead, Intraday, and Balancing Electricity Markets: Trends in Electricity Price Forecasting

 \section{Trends in Electricity Price Forecasting}

 This section reviews empirical trends in deep learning-based EPF across day-ahead, intraday, and balancing markets.
 Despite differences in market design and forecasting objectives, several common patterns emerge.
-As shown in Table~\ref{table_ablation} (n.s. denotes \emph{not specified}; U and M under the \emph{Feature} column indicate univariate and multivariate inputs; intraday studies are highlighted in green, and balancing-market studies are shaded in light gray), most studies favor {multivariate} input features, combining historical prices with exogenous variables such as load and renewable generation, reflecting the strong fundamental drivers of price dynamics.
+As shown in Table~\ref{table_ablation} (n.s. denotes \emph{not specified}; U and M under the \emph{Feature} column indicate univariate and multivariate inputs), most studies favor {multivariate} input features, combining historical prices with exogenous variables such as load and renewable generation, reflecting the strong fundamental drivers of price dynamics.
 At the same time, a portion of the literature does not explicitly specify the training loss, complicating direct comparison across models.
 Beyond these shared characteristics, modeling choices diverge substantially by market, as discussed in the following subsections.